-While most patients regain a modest amount of weight—anywhere from 20% to 50% of lost excess body weight—some will regain more, and in some cases, patients may regain all of their excess body weight.
-For some prospective patients—many of whom have already dealt with “yo-yo dieting”—the mere fear of weight regain might be enough to discourage them from the procedure altogether, depriving them of a powerful and generally effective intervention.
+While most patients regain a modest amount of weight — anywhere from 20% to 50% of lost excess body weight — some will regain more and, in some cases, patients may regain all of their excess body weight.
+For some prospective patients — many of whom have already dealt with “yo-yo dieting” — the mere fear of weight regain might be enough to discourage them from the procedure altogether, depriving them of a powerful and generally effective intervention.

-In this article, we’ll take an in-depth look at the phenomena of weight regain so that prospective patients can go into the process with eyes wide open, while post-op patients can calibrate more realistic expectations and determine their best next steps.
+In this article, we’ll take an in-depth look at the phenomena of weight recurrence so that prospective patients can go into the process with eyes wide open, while post-op patients can calibrate more realistic expectations and determine their best next steps.